youcode2025/ArcTogether/README.md

 ## Inspiration
 Many people are eager to learn activities like climbing, hiking, or backcountry skiing but hesitate due to expensive lessons or lack of guidance.
 Additionally, outdoor enthusiasts often stay within their own circles—skiers with skiers, climbers with climbers—missing opportunities to connect across various outdoor activities.

-Inspired by Arc’teryx’s mission of "Giving Back," we asked: What if sharing skills could become the currency of connection?
+Inspired by Arc’teryx’s mission of "Giving Back," we asked: "What if sharing skills could become the currency of connection?"
 Arc’Together was created to break down barriers, foster mentorship, and make outdoor adventures more accessible and social, aligning with the purpose of promoting outdoor connectivity within our community!

 ## What It Does
 Arc’Together is a skill-sharing platform where outdoor enthusiasts or beginners can: